Appalachia’s Quiet Time Bombs

 Ned Pillersdorf, a lawyer in Prestonsburg, Kentucky, put it in simpler terms.
 “If you pour a gallon of milk on a table, it will run off all at once,” he told me.
 “If you put some towels down, it drips off.”
 By blasting away soil and timber, strip mining has the effect of ripping towels from the table.
 As a result, strip mines, he explained, are “time bombs.”
 When the storms came, water flooded the screened porch where Pillersdorf watches baseball, but he and his family were otherwise unaffected.
 In Lost Creek, though, nearly every single home was destroyed, Pillersdorf said.
 Two residents died.
 “On July 28,” he continued, “one of the time bombs went off.”

-Today, Pillersdorf is leading a class-action lawsuit on behalf of many of the residents of Lost Creek against Blackhawk Mining, the company that operates the strip mine, and a subsidiary of Blackhawk, Pine Branch Mining.
+Today, Pillersdorf is leading a lawsuit on behalf of many of the residents of Lost Creek against Blackhawk Mining, the company that operates the strip mine, and a subsidiary of Blackhawk, Pine Branch Mining.
 In an argument not unlike Caudill’s, he alleges that the company’s failure to “reclaim” the mine, by reforesting the area and maintaining silt ponds to prevent excessive runoff, aggravated the flooding.
 (In a response to his legal complaint, lawyers for Blackhawk and Pine Branch denied all of Pillersdorf’s allegations; the flood, they claimed, was an act of God.)

 “I’m not a person that hates the coal industry or anything like that,” Gregory Chase Hays, one of Pillersdorf’s plaintiffs, told me.
 Like many people in the area, Hays has benefited from coal extraction at various points throughout his life; his grandfather and stepfather were both employed in the coal industry.
 But he’s come to question how the industry treats the communities around mines: Not long after midnight on July 28, Hays watched as his neighbor’s home floated through his yard.
 That night, he and one of his sons carried his mother-in-law to higher ground through waist-deep floodwaters.
 When they were at last able to return to their home, Hays found a notice from one of the local coal companies announcing that it intended to continue blasting away in the mountains nearby.
 It was posted on the bottom of their door; their stoop had been swept away.